isabel8899/Internet.of.Things/FinalAssignment.md

 ## Step 5: Create if else statement
-This for me was the hardest step and the one I didn't get any furter with.
+This for me was the hardest step and the one I didn't get any furter with it.
 I started my if else statement and got many error because I placed my "{" wrong or sa=tated a false statement.
 See the errors below:

 ![afbeelding](https://user-images.githubusercontent.com/95106559/198147757-0e634648-0124-49e5-bfd3-291ee28cda27.png)